 Thank you for taking the time to complete this consultation.
 This Model Member Code of Conduct [Model Member Code of Conduct.pdf] aims to be concise, written in plain English and be understandable to members, officers and the public.
 The Model Member Code is designed to aid members in all tiers of local government model the behaviours and high standards that anyone would expect from a person holding public office.
 Equally, it articulates behaviour which falls below the standards that would be expected of council members.
-It is designed to be set a framework for public and councillor interaction, emphasising the importance of civility and that councillors should be protected from bullying, intimidation and abuse.
+It is designed to the falls below the standards that would be expected of council members.
+It is designed to a framework for public and councillor interaction, emphasising the importance of civility and that councillors should be protected from bullying, intimidation and abuse.

-The LGA has reviewed the existing Model Member Code of Conduct and uponted it here incorporating the recommendations from the Committee on Standard's in Public Life's recommendations on Local Government Ethical Standards and the Representation from its membership.
+The LGA has reviewed the existing Model Member Code of Conduct and uponted it here incorporating the recommendations from the Committee on Standard's in Public Life's recommendations on Local Government Ethical Standards and the representation from its membership.
 Part of the Committee's recommendations were the introduction of sanctions for breaches of the code, alongside an appeals process.
 This aspect is out of scope of this consultation, as it requires legislative changes by Government, but the LGA has sought to reflect some of the possible changes by using square brackets where legal changes would be necessary.
 The LGA is continuing to take soundings from the sector on the issue of sanctions in anticipation of a Government response to the Committee's recommendations.